gurawliprakhar/Assigment-Submission-ReviewApp/README.md

-Sure, here is a README for your Assignment and Submission App using React, Spring Boot, and MySQL.
+Sure, I'll update the README to include instructions for adding GitHub and URL links for assignment submissions.

 ---